Six Sigma Virtual Catapult with Excel

 We do the regression analysis using d as an output and all factors, interactions and squares as inputs.

-The result of the regression analysis:
+The result of the regression analysis in sheet Response:

 We now have a good R square value of 91%